lxc/incus/doc/howto/initialize.md

 (initialize)=
 # How to initialize Incus

-Before you can create a Incus instance, you must configure and initialize Incus.
+Before you can create an Incus instance, you must configure and initialize Incus.

 ## Interactive configuration